Interior project workflow: stages, optimizations, and mistakes

 Direct operational losses |

-Specialized consultancy ininterior design for commercial spacescan make a difference precisely in this type of projects, where the stakes are double: a space that looks good and one that generates profit.
+Specialized consultancy ininterior design for commercial spacescan make the difference precisely in this type of project, where the stakes are twofold: a space that looks good and one that generates profit.

-Starting from the importance of adapting the flow for each context, we come to the question of resources: budget and risks.
+Starting from the importance of adapting the workflow for each context, we arrive at the issue of resources: budget and risks.

-The budget of a custom interior design project is not a figure fixed at the beginning and ignored until the end.
+The budget of a customized interior design project is not a figure set at the beginning and ignored until the end.
 It is a living document that evolves with the project.
-Budget and contingency reserves are treated as an integral part of the project mechanics, not as a separate column that you only consult when problems arise.
+The budget and contingencies for unforeseen events are treated as an integral part of the project mechanics, not as a separate column you consult only when problems arise.

-- Initial estimateis based on the brief and the surface, with an indicative cost per square meter for the type of project and the desired level of finish.
+- Initial estimateis made based on the brief and the surface area, with an indicative cost per square meter for the type of project and desired finish level.

-- Detailed estimateappears after the completion of the technical design, when you know exactly what materials, what quantities and what workmanship are needed.
+- Detailed estimateappears after the completion of technical design, when you know exactly what materials, quantities, and labor are required.

 - Contingency reserveis typically between 10% and 15% of the total budget.
 It is not a reserve fund for whims.
-It is a realistic protection against the real conditions of the site: hidden structures that complicate the execution, price variations of materials, changes requested by the customer in the execution.
+It is a realistic protection against actual site conditions: hidden structures that complicate execution, material price variations, changes requested by the client during execution.

 Periodic budget reviews

-A 3-6 month project should have at least two to three formal budget review times: at the end of the design, halfway through the execution and before the final phases.
+A 3-6 month project should have at least two to three formal budget review points: at the end of the design phase, halfway through execution, and before the final stages.
 These moments help you identify deviations before they become irreparable problems.

-Professional advice: Ask the design team for a monthly financial statement report against the estimate.
-If they find this request unusual, it's a signal that you're not on your first project with a team that doesn't have clear processes.
+Professional tip: Ask the design team for a monthly financial status report against the estimate.
+If this request seems unusual to them, it is a sign that you are not on your first project with a team that lacks clear processes.

-“A budget without reserve is not a budget.
-It's a wish.”
+"A budget without a contingency is not a budget.
+It is a wish."

-The link between clear documentation and risk minimisation is direct.
-When every detail of execution is documented and approved, the construction team does not interpret but executes.
+The connection between clear documentation and risk minimization is direct.
+When every execution detail is documented and approved, the construction team does not interpret, but executes.
 Uncontrolled interpretations on site are one of the main sources of budget overruns and compromised quality.

 What happens when unplanned changes occur

-Project changes in execution are costly for several cumulative reasons: the work already done may be unusable, the materials ordered no longer correspond, deadlines are delayed and penalties may occur.
-Therefore,project risk managementdoes not mean the elimination of any change, but the creation of a clear system by which changes are evaluated, approved and documented before implementation.
+Design changes during execution are costly for several cumulative reasons: already completed labor may become unusable, ordered materials may no longer be suitable, deadlines shift, and penalties may arise.
+Therefore,project risk managementdoes not mean eliminating any changes, but creating a clear system through which changes are evaluated, approved, and documented before implementation.

-If you want to better understand whatcosts an interior design projectfor different types of spaces, factual data helps you calibrate expectations and negotiate better with suppliers.
+If you want to better understand whatan interior design project costsfor different types of spaces, concrete data helps you calibrate expectations and negotiate better with suppliers.

-Why the ideal flow doesn't exist: what we learned from real projects
+Why the ideal workflow does not exist: what I learned from real projects

-There is a natural tendency to present the flow of an interior project as a perfect map: follow the steps, get the result.
-In reality, no project I coordinated went exactly as planned.
-And this does not mean that planning has no value, but that its real value lies in something other than perfection of execution.
+There is a natural tendency to present the workflow of an interior project as a perfect map: follow the steps, get the result.
+In reality, none of the projects I have coordinated went exactly according to the initial plan.
+And that does not mean planning has no value, but rather that its real value lies in something other than perfect execution.

-Rigorous planning gives you a frame of reference against which you can measure deviations and make quick decisions.
+Rigorous planning provides you with a reference framework against which you can measure deviations and make quick decisions.
 Without it, any problem becomes a crisis.
-With it, the same problems become punctual decisions with clear solutions.
+With it, the same problems become targeted decisions with clear solutions.

-We have seen office projects where testing an individual office mock-up has led to a complete redesign of the way natural lighting is distributed, with significant savings compared to the original solution.
-We have seen Horeca projects where a seemingly minor change in the service circuit increased operational capacity by 20% without any structural change.
+I have seen office projects where testing a single workstation mock-up led to a complete redesign of the natural lighting distribution, resulting in significant savings compared to the initial solution.
+I have seen HoReCa projects where a seemingly minor modification to the service flow increased operational capacity by 20% without any structural changes.

-The inconvenient truth is this: almost no real project is 100% in line with the original planning.
-The materials change, the deadlines slip, the customer discovers in execution that he wants something else.
-The teams that manage these moments well are those with clear decision processes and coordination in complex projects and with a culture of transparency towards the customer.
+The uncomfortable truth is this: almost no real project adheres 100% to the initial plan.
+Materials change, deadlines slip, the client discovers during execution that they want something else.
+The teams that manage these moments well are those with clear decision-making and coordination processes in complex projects and a culture of transparency with the client.
 Not perfect, but adaptable and communicative.

-If the flow and challenges of your inner project have become clear to you, here's what you can do next with expert help.
-At SelfDezign we work with business owners, investors and managers in the Horeca sector who want to understand exactly what they are getting at each stage, not be surprised by costs or times.
-Whether you needoffice interior designfor an efficient workspace, whether you want to go throughthe practical steps for a custom business project, our team starts from the real context of your business.
-You also discover the tangible business benefits that come from a strategically designed space.
+If the workflow and challenges of the interior project have become clear to you, here is what you can do next with specialized help.
+At SelfDezign, we work with business owners, investors, and managers in the HoReCa sector who want to understand exactly what they receive at each stage, not to be surprised by costs or timelines.
+Whether you needoffice interior designfor an efficient workspace, or you want to go throughthe practical steps for a customized business project, our team starts from the real context of your business.
+You will also discover the concrete business benefits that come from a strategically designed space.